 - Navy veterans

-Outside the workplace, asbestos exposure may occur when car owners perform maintenance on older cars or cars with imported aftermarket parts.
+Outside the workplace, asbestos exposure from gaskets may occur when car owners perform maintenance on older cars or cars with imported aftermarket parts.

-Many people who developed illnesses after working with asbestos gaskets have received compensation by filing lawsuits against manufacturers.
+Many people who developed illnesses after working with asbestos gaskets have received compensation after filing lawsuits against manufacturers.